 Because of the important contribution that International Standards can make to addressing this vital and global challenge, water has become one of ISO’s strategic priorities.
 A recent ISO task force investigated areas where standardization could help and issued a set of recommendations for future work.
 Find out more on ISO & water.

-ISO's solutions for addressing vital global water challenges are the subject of this brochure which provides a concise overview of International Standards available and how they can help.
+An overview of ISO's solutions for addressing vital global water challenges and how they can help.